 The most common scenario is a motorist traveling through Utah being pulled over for no reason or at best a purported minor traffic offense such as speeding or not using a turn signal.
-The trooper will then use the alleged traffic violation as the means to conduct a full-scale investigation into every aspect of you, your vehicle and your travel.
+The trooper will then use the alleged traffic violation as the means to conduct a full-scale investigation into every aspect of you, your vehicle, and your travel.

 Even if you are not charged with a crime, you need an attorney with experience in forfeiture cases.
 Our attorneys for asset forfeiture defense will provide you with a free, strictly confidential initial consultation.
 All information is protected by attorney-client privilege.
 You can learn your rights without any risk.

-We have substantial experience representing clients involved these cases, and we know what your rights are and how to aggressively defend them.
+We have substantial experience representing clients involved in these cases, and we know what your rights are and how to aggressively defend them.
 We handle many cases on a contingency fee basis.
 This means you pay only at the time the property is recovered.

-Call (801) 532-5297 today.
+Call (801) 532-5297 to get started on your case today.

 Overview of Asset Forfeiture in Utah

 Although forfeiture is often justified as a way to strip big-time drug traffickers of assets, in practice, officers typically take small amounts of cash and vehicles.
-Most people never contest the taking.
+Most people never contest the forfeiture.
 As a result, officers benefit from illegal asset forfeitures involving innocent people.

 The incentive for “policing for profit” often leads to corruption and unjust forfeitures involving the taking of property from innocent owners.
 The attorneys at Brown, Bradshaw & Moffat, LLP understand how to counteract these corrupt practices and fight for a return of the property or assets seized.